eloi1201/CTF/HITB-XCTF_2018/MISC-pix.md

     print initStr + "%06d" %i
 ```

-John the ripper supports cracking keepass2 password database, but it requires hash data of target password database file.
+Keepass2 password db can be cracked by john the ripper, but it requires hash data of the target password db.
 The hash data was acquired by using keepass2john tool.

 ```
 root@kali:~/Desktop/xctf# keepass2john passwd.db